bwconrad/flexivit/README.md

 #### Resizing Pretrained Model Weights

-You can resize the patch embedding layer of a standard pretrained vision transformer to any patch size.
-A basic example of doing this with the `timm` library is the following:
+The patch embedding layer of a standard pretrained vision transformer can be resized to any patch size using the `pi_resize_patch_embed()` function.
+A example doing this with the `timm` library is the following:

 ```python
 from timm import create_model